-If you want to add a really cool effect to your videos, then you may want to know how to speed up in DaVinci Resolve.
+If you want to add cool effects to your videos, you may want to know how to speed up in DaVinci Resolve.

 The method is quite simple, and after you have your footage in place, there are only a few buttons you need to press.

-Let’s go ahead and look at the easiest method you can use in order to speed up footage with this DaVinci Resolve tutorial.
+Let’s go ahead and look at the easiest method you can use to speed up footage with this DaVinci Resolve tutorial.

 In the “Edit” tab you can change pretty much everything about your video, so that’s where you want to be.
 Just click on the “Edit” tab at the bottom of the screen.

-You need to keep in mind at this point, that not all videos can be sped up, and you need to have a relatively high number of frames in order to have a smooth and fast video.
+You need to keep in mind at this point that not all videos can be sped up, and you need to have a relatively high number of frames to have a smooth and fast video.

-In general, it’s best to have a video recorded at high framerate if you want to speed it up.
+In general, it’s best to have a video recorded at a high framerate if you want to slow it down.
 This way, you can avoid duplicated or missing frames, and your final video will be as smooth as possible.

 If you also want to change the duration of your footage after you applied all the settings, you can right-click again on your timeline and select “Change Clip Duration” or click “Ctrl+D” on your keyboard.
 That will allow you to only change the duration without affecting the framerate or speed, and it can be very useful if you just need a video that’s one second shorter.